 For years, the plan for helping a child with dyslexia was straightforward.
-Improve his reading and writing through evidenced-based teaching and instruction.
+Improve his reading and writing through evidence-based teaching and instruction.
 These methods continue to work wonders today.
-(I’ve seen this firsthand as an
+(I’ve seen this firsthand as an tutor for kids.)

 But even after years of instruction, there can still be gaps for kids with dyslexia.
 Technology tools help fill those gaps.